foundriesio/docs/source/reference-manual/security/security.rst

 Your devices communicate with a set of FoundriesFactory cloud services, the central of which is the :ref:`Device Gateway <ref-ota-architecture>`.
-The `Device Gateway` enforces Factory devices to establish the `Mutual TLS (mTLS) <mTLS_>`_ connection to it.
+The `Device Gateway` enforces Factory devices establishing the `Mutual TLS (mTLS) <mTLS_>`_ connection to it.
-During the `TLS Handshake <TLS_>`_ phase in `Mutual TLS`, both the device and the cloud service present and verify their TLS certificates.
+During the `TLS Handshake <TLS_>`_ phase in `Mutual TLS`, both device and cloud service present and verify their TLS certificates.

 The Factory owner must take their :ref:`Factory PKI <ref-device-gateway>` offline before going to production.
-We also recommend to take the :ref:`Device Registration Service <ref-factory-registration-ref>` under full control.
+We also recommend taking the :ref:`Device Registration Service <ref-factory-registration-ref>` under full control.
 Finally, the :ref:`Device Networking <ref-device-network-access>` must be configured properly to connect to cloud services.

 .. toctree::